thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-best.md

 ## Add joins between tables

-To search more than one table at the same time in ThoughtSpot, you must define joins between these tables by specifying which columns represent the matching data across two tables.
+To search more than one table at the same time in ThoughtSpot, you must define joins between these tables by specifying the  columns that contain matching data across two tables.
 These columns represent the 'primary key' and 'foreign key' of the join.

 In Snowflake, you can query the schema to get a list of its existing foreign key constraints with referenced constraints.

-To determine what foreign keys already exist in your Snowflake schema, issue the following `SELECT ...
+To determine which foreign keys already exist in your Snowflake schema, issue the following `SELECT ...
 AS` statement:

 ```
 select